 - Working and supporting hands are chosen.
 Some signs only require one hand, and in others one hand takes the lead.
 Signalong says that it doesn't matter which hand you choose, but you must be consistent.
 The people who need sign support for their communication may have difficulty in concentrating.
 If you keep swapping hands they may become confused, and communication breaks down.

 - The handshape will be given.
 Signalong has identified 26 ways in which a handshape can be described.
-The British Deaf Association Dictionary has a highly technical way of labelling the handshapes, but we use ordinary terminology (e.g. "flat hand", "bunched hand", "C" hand etc.).
+The British Deaf Association Dictionary has a highly technical way of labeling the handshapes, but we use ordinary terminology (e.g. "flat hand", "bunched hand", "C" hand etc.).

 - The orientation of the hand will be given.
 Signalong users are asked to remember that palms face, and hands point.
 The instruction will be given in that order.
 It doesn't matter what the handshape is, if the book says "working closed hand, palm forward, pointing in", it means that the palm is facing away from the body towards the front (even though you can't see the palm) and if the hand were flat the fingers would point across the body, even though the fingers are curled over in the closed handshape.